 Planning a family trip to Osaka?
 With so many incredible attractions packed into one city, from castles and river cruises to observatories and hands-on museums, grabbing an Osaka pass can help you save money and simplify your plans.
 But with more than one Osaka city pass available, how do you know which is right for your family?
 In this guide, we compare the Osaka Amazing Pass and the Osaka e-Pass side by side to help you choose the best fit for your adventure.

 As you plan your Osaka adventure with kids and consider the best way to explore, this guide is here to help you navigate your pass options.
+For a complete breakdown of everything included, see our Osaka Amazing Pass Attractions Full Guide for Families.
 For a more comprehensive overview including planning tips and neighborhood advice, explore our Osaka Family Travel Guide.
 You can also visit the Osaka with Kids Hub to find every story, itinerary, and guide we’ve created, designed to help you make the most of this exciting city with your family.
+Want more ideas?
+See our full Ultimate Guide to Family Attractions in Japan with Kids for the best castles, shrines, theme parks, and more.

 Disclaimer: This post contains affiliate links.
 If you click to purchase, it’s at no extra cost to you… when you book through our links, you help support LuNi Travels and the family guides we create!